Gallery of Surrealism home | artists | artworks | bookstore | features | guestbook | about us

 Organised in collaboration with the Fondation Giacometti, Paris and still subject to change, Autumn 2024 brings a major exhibition dedicated to the lesser-known surreal work of the Swiss sculptor, painter and illustrator.
 Like Max Ernst, the sculptor was drawn to Paris in 1922, where they met in 1928 and worked in neighbouring studios.
 With his work La Boule suspendue, Giacometti was accepted into the circle of Surrealists in 1930.

-Exhibition - Alberto Giacometti
+Exhibition - Alberto Giacometti: Unveiled Surrealism

 Oct 15, 2024 -